Aaron Donnelly

-Aaron Martin Donnelly (born 8 June 2003) is a Northern Irish professional footballer who plays for club Dundee and the Northern Ireland national team.
+Aaron Martin Donnelly (born 8 June 2003) is a Northern Irish professional footballer who plays for club Dunfermline Athletic, on loan from club Dundee, and the Northern Ireland national team.

 A Northern Ireland international, he turned professional at Nottingham Forest in August 2021.
 He spent the second half of the 2022–23 season on loan at Port Vale and was loaned out to Dundee for the 2023–24 season.
 He joined Colchester United on loan ahead of the 2024–25 season before joining Dundee permanently in January 2025.

 Early and personal life

 Aaron Martin Donnelly was born on 8 June 2003 in Magherafelt to Noel and Martina.
 He has family from Newcastle upon Tyne and is related to Dec Donnelly.
 He played gaelic football as a forward growing up.

 Club career

 Nottingham Forest

 In June 2019, Donnelly signed a deal with English side Nottingham Forest from Dungannon Swifts, who he had played for since he was twelve.
 He had been scouted by Gary Brazil and Bob Shaw whilst playing in the Victory Shield.
 In August 2021, Donnelly signed his first professional contract with Forest.
 That deal was extended at the end of the 2021–22 season when Forest gained promotion to the Premier League.
 He made his professional debut for Forest on 23 August 2022, when manager Steve Cooper started him in a 3–0 EFL Cup win over Grimsby Town.
 In December 2022, Donnelly had extended his contract with Forest.